suusanp/stealth-health/m5/prototype.md

 #### Choosing the Right Storage Solution

 When selecting a storage solution for our application, we evaluated various options.
 We first looked at expo SQLite library for its easy use.
-The issue with it is that the database would be queried thorugh a Webbased-api, going against our principle of having a non server stored database,due to the inherent risks of server-side data breaches and unauthorized access.[^8]
+The issue with it is that the database would be queried through a Web-Based API, going against our principle of having a non server stored database,due to the inherent risks of server-side data breaches and unauthorized access.[^8]
 Furthermore, we were concerned by SQLite due to its limited support for built-in encryption.
 Ensuring the privacy and security of user data is paramount in our application; thus, we sought a solution that offered robust encryption capabilities out of the box.

 #### SecureStore for Sensitive Permanent and Semi-Permanent Information

-As mentionned earlier we used Expo's SecureStore for storing sensitive personal information.
+As mentioned earlier we used Expo's SecureStore for storing sensitive personal information.
 SecureStore offers an encrypted key-value store, which provides multiple advantages:

 - **Encryption by Default**: the library automatically encrypts data before it is saved, providing encryption at rest without the need for additional encryption layers.